-to the acquirer.30 The consent decree may also prohibit the merged firm from using a brand that gives it an advantage in the marketplace for a limited time as the competing firm establishes its own reputation.31
+firm may be required to use best efforts to facilitate the assignment of necessary contracts to the acquirer.31 The consent decree may also prohibit the merged firm from using a brand that gives it an advantage in the marketplace for a limited time as the competing firm establishes its own reputation.32

 Experienced employees are often paramount to the successful operation of divested assets.
-Therefore, agencies may require the transacting parties to incentivise critical employees to remain with the assets until divested or to accept employment from the acquirer.32 Accordingly, the merged firm may then be prohibited from rehiring these employees for a specific period of time.33 The parties may also be required to assist the buyer with hiring qualified employees.
+Therefore, agencies often require the transacting parties to incentivise critical employees to remain with the assets until divested or to accept employment from the acquirer.33 Accordingly, the merged firm may then be prohibited from rehiring these employees for a specific period of time.34 The parties may also be required to assist the buyer with hiring qualified employees.